GamesCreed

 As alluring as it is simple, its sadness might easily have slid into the background of recent popular games.
 But NORCO’s dark themes about religion, change, and grief made it the first game to win the Tribeca Film Festival’s game award.
 In my experience, no other game has a setting quite like it.

-Players play as Kay, a former resident of Norco, Louisiana, who has spent years traveling the country to escape her troubled childhood.
-In NORCO, a point-and-click adventure with pixel art visuals, you gather and utilize things, extensively explore the situations in quest of clues, and chat to numerous non-player people searching for evidence of Kay’s brother, Blake, who mysteriously vanished.
+Players take on the role of Kay, a former resident of Norco, Louisiana, who has spent years traveling the country to escape her troubled past.
+In NORCO, a point-and-click adventure with pixel art visuals, you gather and utilize things, extensively explore the situations in quest of clues, and chat to numerous non-player characters searching for evidence of Kay’s brother, Blake, who mysteriously vanished.
 When Kay’s mother, Catherine, passed away, she couldn’t be there to say her last goodbyes since she had been on a five-year journey throughout the United States.

 After a brief introduction in Kay’s room, you can explore the environment and begin developing the psychic map, a crucial gameplay element that links individuals and their significance to Kay’s story, beginning with her immediate family.